 "The dictionary is the lifeblood of literature, the foundation upon which all meaningful discourse is built." — Oliver Wren

-Language has the power to shape our perceptions, influence our thoughts, and define our cultures.
-It's the thread that weaves together the fabric of human society.
+Language holds the power to shape our perceptions, influence our thoughts, and define our cultures.
+It's the thread weaving together the fabric of human society.
 As we celebrate National Dictionary Day, we're reminded of the importance of language in our daily lives, from facilitating communication to fostering creativity and understanding.
+In the digital age, where new words and expressions emerge at the speed of light, the role of the dictionary becomes even more pivotal as it anchors us amidst the whirlwind of linguistic change.

 World Portuguese Language Day, May 5, 2024: Discover the beauty of the Portuguese language and its rich cultural heritage through literary events, cuimore >>